Table of Contents

 - Go for an open-door policy to be approachable to the young volunteers

-- Round-table discussions where volunteers are free to critique, debate, and suggest, can make the operations vibrant.
+- Round-table discussions where volunteers are free to critique, debate, and suggest can make the operations vibrant.
 Youngsters have a lot of exposure nowadays, and they may have some valuable insights to boost your campaigns.
 Never mistake them for naive or underinformed.

-3. Overcome restrictions and milk capabilities to reach common goals
+3. Overcome restrictions and milk capabilities to reach common goals using youth volunteering

 What they want: Physical, mental, emotional, and creative development can peak in adolescent ages.
 Teenage volunteers and students thus want a job that lets them explore these capabilities.